jeon11/academic-kickstart/content/project/alaska-airlines/index.md

 <li><b>Interactive Journey Maps:</b><br>
 We incorporated an **interactive journey map** session in each interview to have participants walkthrough their most recent experience and capture their moment-to-moment emotions and actions.</li>

-To capture their moment-to-moment emotions and actions, we divided the entire flight experience into four phases:
+To capture their moment-to-moment emotions and actions, we divided the entire flight experience into 5 phases:
 <ol>
 <li>**booking the flight ticket** (e.g. web vs. mobile vs. phone)</li>
 <li>**before 24 hours of travel** (includes preparation and traveling to the airport)</li>